osohq/oso/docs/auth-models/rbac.rst

 .. container:: left-col

-    .. todo:: dhatch wrong

-    By adding the :py:func:`oso.polar_class` decorator, we can begin leveraging our existing application class from within our Polar policy:
+    By registering our application class with oso, we can begin leveraging it from within our Polar policy:

 .. container:: content-tabs right-col